akkartik/mu/tangle/Readme.md

 [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming)
 tool to convert Mu's layers into compilable form.

-Mu's tangling differ from Knuth's classic implementation.
+Mu's tangling directives differ from Knuth's classic implementation.
 The classical approach starts out with labeled subsystems that are initially empty, and adds code to them using two major directives:

 ```
 <name> ≡